Knowledge: Religion

 Knowledge plays a central role in many religions.
-Knowledge claims about the existence of God or religious doctrines about how each one should live their lives are found in almost every culture.
-However, such knowledge claims are often controversial and are commonly rejected by religious skeptics and atheists.
+Knowledge-claims about the existence of God or religious doctrines about how people should live their individual lives appear in almost every culture.
+However, such knowledge-claims are often controversial and are commonly rejected by religious skeptics and by atheists.
 The epistemology of religion is the field of inquiry studying whether belief in God and in other religious doctrines is rational and amounts to knowledge.
-One important view in this field is evidentialism, which states that belief in religious doctrines is justified if it is supported by sufficient evidence.
-Suggested examples of evidence for religious doctrines include religious experiences such as direct contact with the divine or inner testimony when hearing God's voice.
-Evidentialists often reject that belief in religious doctrines amounts to knowledge based on the claim that there is not sufficient evidence.
-A famous saying in this regard is due to Bertrand Russell.
-When asked how he would justify his lack of belief in God when facing his judgment after death, he replied "Not enough evidence, God!
+One important approach in this field, evidentialism, regards belief in religious doctrines as justified if it is supported by sufficient evidence.
+Suggested examples of evidence for religious doctrines include religious experiences (such as direct contact with the divine or inner testimony when hearing God's voice).
+Evidentialists often reject the idea that belief in religious doctrines amounts to knowledge based on the claim that there is not sufficient evidence.
+A famous saying in this regard is due to Bertrand Russell: when asked how he would justify his lack of belief in God when facing his judgment after death, he replied "Not enough evidence, God!
 Not enough evidence."

-However, religious teachings about the existence and nature of God are not always seen as knowledge claims by their defenders.
-Some explicitly state that the proper attitude towards such doctrines is not knowledge but faith.
-This is often combined with the assumption that these doctrines are true but cannot be fully understood by reason or verified through rational inquiry.
+However, religious teachings about the existence and nature of God are not always seen as knowledge-claims by their defenders.
+Some believers explicitly state that the proper attitude towards such doctrines is not to regard them as knowledge but to accept them by faith.
+This approach is often combined with the assumption that these doctrines are true but cannot be fully understood by reason or verified through rational inquiry.
 For this reason, it is claimed that one should accept them even though they do not amount to knowledge.
 Such a view is reflected in a famous saying by Immanuel Kant where he claims that he "had to deny knowledge in order to make room for faith."

-Distinct religions often differ from each other concerning the doctrines they proclaim as well as their understanding of the role of knowledge in religious practice.
-In both the Jewish and the Christian traditions, knowledge plays a role in the fall of man, in which Adam and Eve were expelled from the Garden of Eden.
-Responsible for this fall was that they ignored God's command and ate from the tree of knowledge, which gave them the knowledge of good and evil.
-This is seen as a rebellion against God since this knowledge belongs to God and it is not for humans to decide what is right or wrong.
-In the Christian literature, knowledge is seen as one of the seven gifts of the Holy Spirit.
+Distinct religions often differ from each other concerning the doctrines they proclaim as well as in their understanding of the role of knowledge in religious practice.
+In both the Jewish and the Christian traditions, knowledge plays a role in the fall of man which resulted in the expulsion of Adam and Eve from the Garden of Eden.
+This fall came about because they ignored God's command and ate from the tree of knowledge, which gave them the knowledge of good and evil.
+Their action is seen as a rebellion against God since this knowledge belongs to God and it is not for humans to decide what is right or wrong.
+Christian literature depicts knowledge as one of the seven gifts of the Holy Spirit.
 In Islam, "the Knowing" (al-ʿAlīm) is one of the 99 names reflecting distinct attributes of God.
-The Qur'an asserts that knowledge comes from Allah and the acquisition of knowledge is encouraged in the teachings of Muhammad.
+The Qur'an asserts that knowledge comes from Allah, and the teachings of Muhammad encourage the acquisition of knowledge.